gardener/gardener/docs/deployment/image_vector.md

 ...
 ```

-During deployment of the gardenlet create a `ConfigMap` containing the above content and mount it as a volume into the gardenlet pod.
+During deployment of the gardenlet, create a `ConfigMap` containing the above content and mount it as a volume into the gardenlet pod.
-Next, specify the environment variable `IMAGEVECTOR_OVERWRITE` whose value must be the path to the file you just mounted:
+Next, specify the environment variable `IMAGEVECTOR_OVERWRITE`, whose value must be the path to the file you just mounted:

 ```yaml
 apiVersion: v1